 Put a spin on a classic treat by making these lemon bars with graham cracker crust.
 A simple dessert packed with tangy lemon flavors in every square.

-I blame my oldest child for my loving addiction to lemon-flavored recipes because my love of lemon started with pregnancy cravings and hasn't left yet (10+ years later).
+I blame my oldest child for my addiction to lemon-flavored recipes because my love of lemon started with pregnancy cravings and hasn't left yet (10+ years later).
 Of course, she loves lemon just as much as me, so we're both victims here.
 Haha.

 These lemon squares with graham cracker crust are such an incredible treat, and we haven't been able to stop eating them.
 Seriously, I made them twice in a week, and we ate almost all of them by ourselves.
 If you love lemons like we do, then you're going to love these tasty bars too!

-Make sure to check out my 2 Ingredient Lemon Cake Bars, The BEST Lemon Poppy Seed Muffins, Lemon Mug Cake, and Raspberry Lemon Bundt Cake too.
+Make sure to check out my 2 Ingredient Lemon Bars, The BEST Lemon Poppy Seed Muffins, Lemon Mug Cake, and Raspberry Lemon Bundt Cake too.
 There are plenty of lemons to go around.

 Jump to:

-🍯 Why This Recipe Works
+💛 Why You'll Love This Recipe

 - Quick to assemble.
 Because we aren't making a shortbread crust, we can have the graham cracker crust prepared in just moments, thanks to your food processor.
 Even mixing by hand is quick.
 And in the time it takes for the crust to bake, the filling can be almost finished too.